Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 17

 Catholic who makes you wonder

-why the protestant church is so
+why the Protestant Church is so

-bitter against his [[?]]
+bitter against his ilk.

 His particular friend is Capt

-Woolland our mo - an atheist
+Woollard our MO - an atheist

 and a propaganda, as he calls